evo-biomech/replicAnt/README.md

 ### External files

-* Additional assets need to be downloaded and placed into the content folder.
+* Additional assets need to be downloaded and extracted into the **Content** folder **before opening the project for the first time** — otherwise Unreal Engine cannot resolve the expected asset references and links may break.
 These files are hosted externally under the following link:
 [Google Drive](https://drive.google.com/file/d/1h6p040Gy7vvwY12C7zOBdEdjgBTOihhO/view?usp=sharing)
 * We regularly update a library of pre-configured subject models, which can be [downloaded here](https://drive.google.com/drive/u/0/folders/1l9g7tlFZ3HWIA1z8x-My-LKYPrqz77aq).
 The following subject models are currently available: